Skip to main content

 • Spouse (widow or widower): The most common recipient of a family pension is the surviving spouse.
 They typically receive the full or partial amount as specified under the plan or scheme.

 • Children: Unmarried or dependent children, typically up to the age of 25, are eligible to receive the family pension.
-In the case of children with disabilities, the benefit may continue beyond this age limit.
+In the case of children with disabilities, the benefit may continue beyond this age limit, subject to the scheme’s provisions.

 • Dependent Parents: In the absence of a spouse or children, some pension schemes extend the benefit to the pensioner’s dependent parents.